Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 ```
 if operator, var, value, address
 conditional flow command
-- operator is the math operation done on the variable, see Battle Script Command Reference
+- operator is the math operation done on the variable, enumerated below
 - var is the variable with the value to test
 - value is the argument for the operator, always a constant for if
 - address is the destination that the script will jump to if the if operator returns true